 Vision panels for fire doors

 Vision panels, or the small rectangular windows, are included for various reasons.
 They are not only used to add aesthetics to fire-rated doors but also to provide additional sight in states of emergency.
-Obviously, one of the vision panels’aim is to allow daylight through the fire door so as to be able to see and be seen by standing near it.
+Obviously, one of the vision panels’ aim is to allow daylight through the fire door so as to be able to see and be seen by standing near it.

 Probably one of the most important parts of a fire-rated door, intumescent seals are crucial to preventing smoke and fumes from entering the safe compartments in a state of fire.
 These seals, along with cold smoke seals, are able to resist the passage of fire and smoke.

 Moreover, the latter are designed to expand at temperatures above 200° and thus seal any gaps between the door and the frame.
 In addition, acoustic seals may also be included.
-It’s important to make sure whether all intumescent seals are intact and there are no signs of damage
+It’s important to make sure whether all intumescent seals are intact and there are no signs of damage.

 Securing Emergency Fire Exit Doors

 As stated in the “Emergency Routes and Exits” article in the Regulatory Reform (Fire Safety) Order, “In the event of danger, it must be possible for persons to evacuate the premises as quickly and safely as possible”.
+Apart from your exterior main door, there should be no other obstacle standing between you and the escape route.

 For this reason, in most cases, emergency doors should be opening in the direction of escape, whereas no sliding or revolving doors should be used as emergency exits.